 - 5. Code the date of admission to the hospital for inpatient or outpatient treatment when the exact date of the first treatment is unknown - 6.
 Leave blank - a.
-When no treatment is given during the first course - b.
+When no treatment is given during the first course - Note: This includes when a patient dies before treatment is recommended or given. - b.
 When Treatment Status is coded 2, Active surveillance/watchful waiting - c.
 When it is known the patient had first course therapy, but it is impossible to estimate the date - d.
 When it is unknown whether the patient had treatment - e.
 For death certificate only (DCO) cases when the date is unknown and cannot be estimated - f.
 Autopsy only cases